arvimal/BootCamp/001-Distributed_Systems/Distributed Systems - Notes.md

 ### 4.1.
 PAXOS

-PAXOS is a suite of algorithms that was put for
+PAXOS is a suite of algorithms that is commonly used for agreeing